TwiN/go-color/README.md

 Note that the example above is not exhaustive.

-### Variables only
+### Using Variables
+> ⚠ **WARNING**: By using this approach, you will not be able to disable colors with `color.Toggle(false)`.
+> Consider using the function approach instead for maximal cross-library compatibility.

 Unlike using the aforementioned approach, directly using the color variables will require you to manually prepend `color.Reset` at the end of your string.

-You can either directly use the variables like so:
+You can directly use the variables like so:
 ```go
 package main